 - Define your high level goals (probably to generate more revenue!)

 - Observe your challenges or obstacles to achieving those goals.

 - Hypothesize how best to overcome the challenge.

 - Measure the results to prove or disprove your hypothesis.

 For instance, imagine your goal is to drive more revenue from marketing emails.
 But your browse abandonment emails aren’t performing as you’d hoped.
 Visitors open the email but don’t add anything to their cart.
-You might hypothesize that “Adding product ratings to browse abandonment emails will result in a higher order value”
+You might hypothesize that “Adding product ratings to browse abandonment emails will result in a higher order value from our target audience.”

 With this in mind, you can run an A/B test to determine if product star ratings do generate a higher order value from browse abandonment emails.
 If the hypothesis holds true, you can use this information to shape future browse recovery messages.

 By following a scientific method, you can be sure that any changes you make are designed to contribute to your overarching marketing goals.